z9er/CyberpunkTHING/modlist.md

 [Immersive Timeskip](https://www.nexusmods.com/cyberpunk2077/mods/5115) - Allows using vanilla timeskip widget in real time instead of with a black screen by pressing the **"o"** key

+[Improved Minimap Zoom](https://www.nexusmods.com/cyberpunk2077/mods/2959) - Dynamic zoom for the minimap while in a vehicle, as well as options for different zoom while on foot. **Has Mod Menu: "IZOOM"**

+[Instant Wardrobe](https://www.nexusmods.com/cyberpunk2077/mods/6550) - The wardrobe now opens instantly without a loading bar

+[Mark To Sell](https://www.nexusmods.com/cyberpunk2077/mods/4725) - Allows marking any item in your inventory as a Junk so you will be able to sell all marked items at once using vendors **"Sell Junk"** option

+[No Intro Videos](https://www.nexusmods.com/cyberpunk2077/mods/533) - Disables the game intro videos

+[No Walk Auto Disable](https://www.nexusmods.com/cyberpunk2077/mods/3966) - Removes the game’s attempts to disable the walk toggle

+[No uncrouching when melee attacking from stealth](https://www.nexusmods.com/cyberpunk2077/mods/4470) - Doesn’t automatically uncrouch when melee attacking in stealth for 3 seconds after entering combat

+[Optical Camo Bug Fixes](https://www.nexusmods.com/cyberpunk2077/mods/3722) - Fixes bugs with optical camo

+[Proximity Mine Audio Bug Fix](https://www.nexusmods.com/cyberpunk2077/mods/6743) - Fixes the bug where some proximity mines don't emit a sound when you approach them and instead explode without warning

+[Relic Effect Periods](https://www.nexusmods.com/cyberpunk2077/mods/5113) - Increases time spans between sickness effects applied to V by The Relic

 &#10240;
 &#10240;